Deciphering Accretion-Driven Starquakes in Recycled Millisecond Pulsars using Gravitational Waves: Model

 \section{Model}

-Considering a stellar configuration that the star is made up of two distinct components: the core, and the crust, as shown in fig \ref{core}.
-The crust is assumed to be elastic and the core is made up of fluid \citep{Giliberti_2022}.
-Under the process of accretion, the infalling matter tries to spin up the star, as a result of which the stress on the crust would increase, thus resulting in a change in ellipticity, resulting in a starquake.
+We begin the analysis by considering a stellar configuration in which the star comprises two distinct components: the core and the crust, as shown in Fig \ref{core}.
+In this analysis, we consider the Franco-Link-Epstein or FLE model, which is a Newtonian model of an incompressible star \citep{Franco}.
+The model assumes the core to be fluid in nature \citep{Giliberti_2022} whereas the crust is rigid and can break upon sufficient stress.
+Once the breaking threshold stress is reached the brittle crust cracks.
+The breaking threshold is reached first at the crust-core interface near the equatorial plane.
+Under the process of accretion, the infalling matter tries to spin up the star, as a result of which the stress on the crust increases, thus resulting in a change in ellipticity, resulting ultimately in a starquake.